Skinceuticals CE Ferulic must be the most duped skincare product ever. As soon as its patent ended, everyone rushed out to copy it.

 Let’s compare what they do now, shall we?

 Both Skinceuticals CE Ferulic and Paula’s Choice C15 Super Booster use the same form of Vitamin C, L-Ascorbic Acid.
-L-Ascorbic Acid is the pure form of Vitamin C. It’s the most effective.
+It’s the pure form of Vitamin C. The most effective.
 And the most unstable.

 Most of the studies that confirm the antiaging powers of Vitamin C were done on L-Ascorbic Acid.
 They found that it: